TrackFormers/TrackFormers-Models/README.md

 - [U-Net](#U-Net)

 ## EncReg
-This submodule contains the implementation of the Transformer Regressor (EncReg): an encoder-only model for track finding.
+This directory contains the implementation of the Transformer Regressor (EncReg): an encoder-only model for track finding.
 It is a sequence-to-sequence model, taking a sequence of hits from a single event as input, and producing a sequence of track parameters: one per hit, characterizing the track of the particle that generated each hit.
 In a secondary step, a clustering algorithm is used to group hits belonging to the same particle together (HDBSCAN).

-The submodule implements the whole pipeline, from data loading, to training, to evaluation.
+The codebase implements the whole pipeline, from data loading, to training, to evaluation.
 The scoring of the model is done using the TrackML score, which is taken from the trackML github page (https://github.com/LAL/trackml-library/tree/master), and three efficiency metrics defined in the GNN Tracking project (https://github.com/gnn-tracking/gnn_tracking/tree/main).

 ### Dependencies
 The code runs on Python==3.9.7 and uses torch==2.1.2.